The Gamers: Hands of Fate: Plot

 While all this happens in the real world, an alternative narratative with painted scenery tells the story of Countermay and how the outcome of the game matches played by the real-world characters affects it.

 Cass starts seriously learning the game and while at the beginning he is at a low level, he later discovers that his friend Leo is also an old player of the game who has now quit and is willing to teach him.
 Cass becomes a skilled player and meets Natalie again at Gen Con.
 While she is still mad at him, when she discovers his effort, and the skills he has acquired, she partially accepts him.
 Later on Cass makes his way through the Swiss to the finals, where he meets for the second time the best player of the game Meach.
 While the first time Cass was easily beaten and he is again overpowered, Meach, knowing that he can't beat the Legacy, proposes an alliance.
 He will concede the match and in exchange if Cass wins he will choose Meach's king to seat in the God Head Seat.
-Cass accepts the offer and wins the tournament.
+Cass accepts the offer and wins the tournament, using a much discussed card - The Biggest Turnip.
 Later Natalie says that now she owes him a date.
-Cass argues that he didn't actually put her queen on the throne, but she proposes to him anyway.
+Cass argues that he didn't actually put her queen on the throne so she doessn't owe him.
+They agree to meet up at a future tournament.